 - Space and plenty of privacy, so it's ideal for families or groups of friends - the 2-bedroom apartments have a double and twin room, plus 2 bathrooms

-- Elegant yet comfortable interiors, still looking lovely when we revisited in 2014
+- Elegant yet comfortable interiors, still looking lovely when we last visited

 - Little Venice is peaceful and picturesque with charming walks along the canal, and is a good base for exploring London - the apartments are 5 minutes' walk from Warwick Avenue and Maida Vale on the Bakerloo Line

 - The enclosed grassy garden with children's playground is perfect for picnics and games

 - There’s a 24-hour telephone concierge service to help you get the most out of London living, video entryphones, complimentary smart phones with unlimited 3G and calls to selected countries, plus a secure underground car park on site (a rarity in the city)

 - Not ideal for the central London buzz - there are pubs and restaurants nearby, but nightlife is a taxi or Tube ride away (a big plus for many!)

 - Be aware that you'll need to pay a security deposit on arrival